K-9 (film series): K-9000 (1991)

 Developed as a pilot for a television series based on the plot of K-9 by Steven Siegel and Scott Myers, the project was released as a TV movie instead followed by straight-to-home video release on VHS.
 The plot includes:

 Hard-edged police officer, Detective Eddie Monroe, who has little to no skill with technology, works to apprehend the edgiest criminals.
 During an animal rights protest organized by activist Mrs. Wiffington, a heist organized by the villainous Anton Zeiss involving a powerful weapon takes place.
 Following the disappearance of the device, Monroe's boss assigns him the case.
 The job requires a new partner, and is teamed up with a cybernetically enhanced German Shepherd police dog named Niner.
 The product of female scientist Dr. Aja Turner, the dog is implanted with a computer-chip in its brain as a supersoldier program, to magnify its abilities to track and capture perpetrators.
 Upon teaming up with Niner, Monroe receives a microchip implant that allows communication between him and Niner.
 Working together the team pursues Zeiss, and a police chase ensues.
 Following a lengthy fight, Zeiss's plan is thwarted.
 Mrs. Wiffington is revealed to have been in partnership with Zeiss.
-With the case closed, a complicated procedure under the operation of a computer program removes the implant from Monroe, though their extrasensory telecommunication abilities remains.
+With the case closed, a complicated procedure under the operation of a computer program removes the implant from Monroe, though their extrasensory telecomunication abilities remains.
 Dr. Turner allows the policeman to keep the tech-dog.
 Taking a break from police task, Monroe takes Niner on a tropic vacation.

 K-911 (1999)

 Detective Michael Dooley and his faithful German shepherd partner Jerry Lee, have worked together in a partnership of 10 years apprehending criminals.
 Jerry Lee has aged considerably, due to the difference in dog years, and struggles to keep up with police responsibilities.
 The partnership, assigned in solving case involving a mysterious murderous criminal, scrambles to crack the case.
 Dooley reluctantly teams up with fellow Sgt.
 Wendy Wells and her Dobermann Pinscher named Zeus, in perusing the gun-wielding psychopath.
-Confronting the lawbreaker Devon Lane, its revealed that the sociopath is motivated by his resolve that Dooley's late-wife Tracy was in love with him, based on her previous compliment of his talents, and is convinced that the policeman is guilty for her death.
+Confronting the lawbreaker Devon Lane, its revealed that the sociopath is motivated by his resolve that Dooley's late-wife Tracey was in love with him, based on her previous compliment of his talents, and is convinced that the policeman is guilty for her death.
 Lane attacks the officer, and attempts to kill him in a climatic showdown.
 Just before Dooley is eliminated, Jerry Lee springs into action and tackles the offender resulting in his arrest.
 Dooley is taken to the hospital for gunshot treatments, and recovers with his companion Jerry Lee by his side.